 Anyway, it’s going to take an upset of one of those four aforementioned teams (or at least one of them completely imploding) just for Florida to finish 6-5, which itself isn’t good, but at least isn’t apocalyptic.
 Win two or more of those “Florida will probably be the underdog” games, and the Gators end the regular season at 7-4, which suddenly seems like a great goal for this team given all that’s transpired since the credit card fiasco this summer.

 On a personal level, I really do like Mac.
-I like the way he fights for his recruits and players, and I like the way he’s able to build relationships with them and get them to want to run through a wall for him.
-The way he behaves off the field makes me that much more inclined to see him do well on it.
+I like the way he seems to fight for his recruits and players, and I like the way he’s able to build relationships with them and get them to want to run through a wall for him.
 But unless you care to explain how losing two starters on offense who Florida has found more than adequate replacements for, five defensive players who never would have seen the field and a sixth who might have played ten snaps as a substitute is a legitimate excuse to lose to a team that lost to Troy, there is no rational defense of what happened yesterday.

 Get ready to take your last stand, Mac.